 “Emerging evidence indicates that active-B12 is a more reliable marker of B12 status than serum vitamin B12”.

-To sum up, the active-B12 test represents a major step up over the current test, because it gives a much more accurate picture of the levels of bio-available B12.
-We hope the test will become widely available in routine laboratory setting and in research.
+To sum up, the active-B12 blood test represents a major step-up over the current test, because it gives us a much more accurate picture of the levels of bio-available B12.
+We hope the test will become widely available in routine laboratory settings and in research.
 It will improve the lives of millions, and it will make the task of vitamin B12 deficiency diagnosis easier for the laboratorian, the doctor, and the patient.

 Thanks for reading.